Graduate Studies

 Degree Requirements

 If University degree requirements happen to change during your stay at the University, you will be subject to the rules that were in force when you first enrolled, not to the new rules.
-Changes made at the departmental level, however, may work retroactively, depending on the circumstances.
+However, you have the right to adopt the new rules if so preferred.

 GPA Requirement